 - We use carefully chosen lodges of authentic character throughout Mustang.
 They really add another dimension to your trek. - We have designed the route to keep you walking away from the jeep tracks that connect some villages, giving a much better trekking experience. - The route has been chosen to take you to some very special places in Mustang. - We use 4x4s to overcome sections where jeep tracks would otherwise spoil the pristine nature of the trek. - We supply, free of charge, top quality 4-season down sleeping bags with liners, and a down jacket. - Your trek will be led by a knowledgeable, English-speaking guide supported by an experienced trekking crew who will provide an excellent standard of service.
 Your gear will be portered for you so all you need to carry is a small daypack. - We use two of the best 4 star hotels in Kathmandu and in Pokhara. - Our maximum group size is 12 for this trip.
 This provides for a genuine small group travel experience and helps reduce the negative aspects often associated with larger trekking groups. - We have a wealth of experience running treks in Mustang having taken our clients there since 1994. - This route was researched and re-designed by our M.D.
 Steve Berry and his wife Seraphina after their visit in 2017.
-If you have any questions about this trip then contact Steve or Seraphina on 01453 844400. - As part of our commitment to 'Tourism Declares a Climate Emergency', we will be carbon-offsetting all international flights booked through us by donating funds to the Ecoan Tree Planting Project in Peru - We are an IATA accredited agent and work directly with some of the world's major airlines.
-If you wish to fly with a specific airline, from a regional UK airport or on alternative dates to the main group we would be happy to arrange this for you.
-Please contact our Flights Manager, April, for flight options, quotes and further information.
+If you have any questions about this trip then contact Steve or Seraphina on 01453 844400. - As part of our commitment to 'Tourism Declares a Climate Emergency', we will be carbon-offsetting all international flights booked through us by donating funds to the Ecoan Tree Planting Project in Peru - If you wish to fly with a specific airline, from a regional UK airport or on alternative dates to the main group we would be happy to arrange this for you.
+Please contact our Flights team for flight options, quotes and further information.